stcorp/harp/doc/operations.rst

         add/remove prefixes (such as surface/tropospheric/etc.) to allow the variable to be used in a more specific (with prefix) or generic (without prefix) way.
+        If a product does not have a variable with the source name but already has a variable with the target name then the rename operation will do nothing (assuming that the target state is already satisfied).
         Example:

             ``rename(surface_temperature, temperature)``